eclipse-ecal/ecal/doc/rst/getting_started/howto/pubsub/protobuf_person.rst

 For this task we will use the protobuf serialization format.
 Protobuf is a language-neutral, platform-neutral extensible mechanism for serializing structured data.
-It is used by Google to serialize data in its internal RPC protocols and file formats. eCAL supports protobuf serialization natively.
+It is used by Google to serialize data in its internal RPC protocols and file formats.

+eCAL supports protobuf serialization natively for C++, C# and Python.

 The usage of protobuf for data exchange in eCAL is very simple.
 You know already from the ":ref:`_getting_started_howto_pubsub_string_hello_world`" how to send and receive simple string data.
 The basic setup will be the same, but instead of using the string publisher, we will use the protobuf publisher and subscriber.